iBug/iBug-source/_home/about.md

   - English (Proficient as a foreign language, prefer American flavor)
 - **Secondary languages**: French (advancing), Spanish (limited vocabulary)
 - **Minor language(s)**: Italian (can read with a dictionary)
-  - Also identify a wide range of languages written in Latin script, though without understanding a single word.
+  - Also identify a wide range of Latin-script languages, though without understanding a single word.
 {% comment %}
   - Note on contacting: Using Chinese usually infers a casual talk, so unless you write very formal Chinese documents (e-mails, GitHub issues, etc.) to me, you will likely get a casually-written response, in IM chat-flavor language, and sometimes incoherent.
 Meanwhile, I'm careful when writing English and often try to be serious.
 Prefer English if you expect professional talks.
 {% endcomment %}